khalid-hussain/shaheen/chap13.md

 Therefore, it is important to secure Granada before Abu Abdullah's return."

 The next morning Abu Abdullah ordered his army to make preparations to leave.
-After defeating the Christians, Badr Bin Mughira and his warriors had reached the habitat of the falcons to keep the Christians away from the northern and eastern borders.
+After defeating the Christians, Badr bin Mughira and his warriors had reached the habitat of the falcons to keep the Christians away from the northern and eastern borders.
 Bashir Bin Hassan had to stay back in Malaga for treating Abul Hassan.